lxwooxy/misty-sidekick/README.md

 # Notes

-Past this point is for my personal notes and documentation on the Python-SDK for working with Misty
+Past this point is for my personal notes and documentation on the Python-SDK for working with Misty, harvested from Misty Lessons or the API documentation.

 On https://lessons.mistyrobotics.com/python/python-lessons/lesson-3-create-memories, Challenge 1, the first argument should be base64, not 65